dpinney/RatDigest/README.md

 - OOO Add multimeter reading payloads and identifier.
 - OOO Reg voltage in output via ```w = complex('+701.409+142.17j'); i = complex('+0.290224-0.0588258j'); print abs(w/i)```
 - OOO Different alarm approach that doesn't rely on stderr.
-- OOO Switch timezone from PST to UTC.
-What about climate?
-- OOO get phil craig types tonight.
-Asked him 10 AM 29 Sep.
 - OOO device name not filename.
 - OOO inputs from file instead of in the source?
 - OOO need a control action generator with frequency basis.